 - Bimonthly club newsletter

 Our newsletter, Capital-O, reports on recent events and gives information about forthcoming events, as well as news and features about what some of our members have been up to.
 The newsletter is accompanied by The O-Zone, aimed at juniors and highlighting their achievements.
-The newsletters are available on paper or via email.
+The newsletters are available via email, unless a paper copy is requested.